otterscan/otterscan-book/src/api-docs/ots-api.md

 For instance, the most common error format is a `string` revert message; in this case, it should be decoded using the `Error(string)` method selector, which will allow you to extract the string message.

-If it is not the case, it should probably be a solidity custom error, so you must have the custom error ABI in order to decoded it.
+If this is not the case, it is probably a Solidity custom error, so you must have the custom error ABI in order to decode it.

 Parameters: